 IBS is an in-home service available to families who are struggling with behavior challenges in the home.
 A behaviorist works with the family to identify what causes the person’s behaviors and helps them identify ways to prevent and address them.
 The goal of IBS is to allow the whole family to live together in a way that benefits all members of the family.
 Families seeking this type of service should speak to their Medicaid Service Coordinator.

 We offer a variety of social skills classes designed to help children develop age-appropriate social skills in order to foster friendships and increase their participation in the community.
 Classes for different age groups are offered throughout the year.
 Contact Lexington Family Services at (518) 773-2038 to speak to someone who can help you decide which classes are most appropriate for your child.

 The CAPS program also offers educational services through Lexington's Family Services, which provides education, training, information, linkage and referral for families, monthly parent roundtable meetings and many informational workshops for family.
-We offer sensory swim and music therapy programs.
+We offer spectrum swim (Splash the Spectrum) and music therapy programs.
 For more information, click here or call (518) 773-2014.